 The learning environment

-- Canvas - Penn State's course management system.
-In Canvas, registered students consult course calendars, communicate with instructors and fellow students, submit assignments, receive feedback from the instructor, take online quizzes and surveys, and check assignment scores and course grades.
-Note that a link to Canvas appears in the green toolbar near the top of this page.
-In Canvas, you will find links back to this site from corresponding lesson folders under the Lessons tab.
+- Canvas (psu.instructure.com), Penn State's course management system.
+In Canvas, registered students communicate with instructors and fellow students, submit assignments, receive feedback from the instructor, take online quizzes and surveys, check assignments scores and course grades.
+Note that a link to Canvas appears in the above menu.

+Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
-Information about Penn State's Energy and Sustainability Policy Bachelor's program is available at the ESP Overview Page.
+Information about registering for this course and about the online Master of Education in Earth Sciences is available at http://earth.e-education.psu.edu.

 Topics of study

-EME 444 will rely upon a variety of methods to assess and evaluate student learning, including:
+EARTH 540 will rely upon a variety of methods to assess and evaluate student learning.
+You will be required to: